nikhilthedatadetective-commits/OLA_Dashboard/README.md

-### 1. Retrieve all successful bookings
+### 1. Retrieve all successful bookings.

-### 2. Find the average ride distance for each vehicle type
+### 2. Find the average ride distance for each vehicle type.

-### 3. Get the total number of cancelled rides by customers
+### 3. Get the total number of cancelled rides by customers.

-### 4. Top 5 customers who booked the highest number of rides
+### 4. Top 5 customers who booked the highest number of rides.

-### 5. Number of rides cancelled by drivers due to personal and car-related issues
+### 5. Number of rides cancelled by drivers due to personal and car-related issues.

-### 6. Max and min driver ratings for Prime Sedan bookings
+### 6. Max and min driver ratings for Prime Sedan bookings.

-### 7. Retrieve all rides where payment was made using UPI
+### 7. Retrieve all rides where payment was made using UPI.

-### 8. Average customer rating per vehicle type
+### 8. Average customer rating per vehicle type.

-### 9. Total booking value of rides completed successfully
+### 9. Total booking value of rides completed successfully.

-### 10. List all incomplete rides along with the reason
+### 10. List all incomplete rides along with the reason.